cleantecher/helloWorld/helloWordNothingInitialized/readme.md

 // you have not demonstrated your own understanding. to demonstrate your understanding completely you will need
 // to design a program like this of your own. therefore do not merely copy the code first.

+if you are reading this on github scroll up to the top of the screen were you see this file name:

+conceptual instructions.pptx

+download this file and use it as a guide with these instructions to understand what is going on.
+This guide is highly recommended, but not needed to follow these instructions.
+It forms the basics for the lecture component.

 // the best way to use these instructions is to read them carefully.
 // understand what is happening, then understand how the commands are working together.